KUcyans/KUcyans.github.io/_posts/2025-11-14-chi-square-goodness.md

 This is where modelling comes in: we introduce a hypothesis for the relationship between $x$ and $y$.
 Only once we have a model does it make sense to quantify how well it fits the data.

 # Chi-square fitting
-We have a nice and straightforward method of modelling: $\chi^2$ (chi-square) fitting.
+We have a nice and straightforward method of modelling: $\chi^2$-square fitting.
 It's arguably the most intuitive method to fit a model to data.
 Eventually you will have a model, with some parameters, and perhaps how nicely does your model fit the data.
 But you need to have a your opinion: a hypothesis.
 You should have an idea of what kind of distribution your data should follow.
 Is it linear, quadratic, exponential, Gaussian, sinusoidal or something else?

 Say I chose a linear model to fit my data.
 Then the relation between $x$ and $y$ is something like this: